 The 'Grit Challenge’

 For their first two terms at Kingsmead up until Easter, Mr Truby (Transition Leader) will serve as 'Head of Year 7', overseeing and leading on all year 7 students’ behaviour, welfare and progress.
-At this point, Mr Truby will handover Kingsmead's excellent Heads of House to continue supporting the year 7s as they move into their second year and beyond.
+At this point, Mr Truby will handover to Ms Evans for the remainder of the school year, who will continue supporting the year 7s.